OctopusDeploy/blog/blog/2023-06/enterprise-patterns/index.md

 ![Tenant per customer diagram](tenants.png "width=500")

 Octopus has long supported the ability to partition deployment processes across multiple tenants, allowing each tenant to progress their own deployments independently.
-The RBAC rules in Octopus can be scoped to tenants, along with resources like targets, accounts, certificates, and variables.
+The RBAC rules in Octopus can be scoped to tenants, allowing fine grained access to resources like targets, accounts, certificates, and variables.

 Tenants are a natural solution for teams that need to independently deploy applications to multiple downstream customers.
 Tenants can also be used to represent concepts such as regions, release rings, or teams.